 Training Programs in the Ignatian Tradition

-The seminar is designed to help individuals who are feeling drawn to the ministry of either spiritual direction or spiritual companioning to explore his/her desire and abilities for this ministry and to discern if indeed God is calling the person to further formation.
+The seminar is designed to help individuals who are feeling drawn to the ministry of either spiritual direction or spiritual companioning explore their desire and abilities for this ministry and to discern if indeed God is calling the person to further formation.

 Spiritual Directors are called to accompany individuals who are seeking orientation, encouragement, and discernment in the life of the Spirit.
-A Spiritual Companion is one who is called to accompany, one-on-one, men and women who have made an Ignatian Spirituality Project (ISP) retreat, which is based on the Spiritual Exercises and the Twelve Steps and designed for individuals in recovery from addictions and homelessness.
+A Spiritual Companion is one who is called to accompany, on a short-term basis, men and women who are in recovery from addictions and homelessness.